zainh-mw/matlab-proxy/SECURITY.md

 -------------------------------------------------------------------------------------------------------------------
 ```

-For servers for which `Token-Based Authentication` were enabled, the URLs above will include their tokens.
+The servers which had `Token-Based Authentication` enabled will have their tokens included in the URLs above.
-You can use them to gain access to your server as described in the [Introduction](#introduction).
+Use them to gain access to your server, as described in the [Introduction](#introduction).

 #### **Retrieve token from a previously authenticated browser session**

-1. Click on the `View Token` link to see the token
+1. To see the token, click on the `View Token` link.
     <p align="center">
       <img width="600" src="./img/retrieve_token.png">
     </p>

-2. Click on the `Hide Token` link to hide the token
+2. To hide the token, click on the `Hide Token` link.
     <p align="center">
       <img width="600" src="./img/retrieved_token.png">
     </p>

 ### **How to disable Token-Based Authentication**

-Since `Token-Based Authentication` is enabled by default, one can set the environment variable `MWI_ENABLE_TOKEN_AUTH` to `False` on server startup to disable `Token-Based Authentication`.
+`Token-Based Authentication` is enabled by default, but you can disable it by setting the environment variable `MWI_ENABLE_TOKEN_AUTH` to `False` on server startup.

 Example: